 Not only is the view across the lake beautiful but both cherry blossoms and maple trees have been strategically planted so you can get some great photos of Mt Fuji with the sakura blossom or red leaves.
+You can snap photos from anywhere on the coast, or go on a boat ride and snap a photo of Fuji with its reflection in the water!
 This location is a treat for all the seasons.

-These are just a few examples of popular spots to take some photos of Mt Fuji, anywhere in the five lakes region is also good.
-Even if you visit one of these locations you are not guaranteed that perfect photo, Mt Fuji is often shrouded in clouds and quite elusive!
-The best time of day to take a photo is in the very early morning when cloud cover is much less!
-As you can see below, Fuji likes to hide!
+Note that even if you visit one of these locations you are not guaranteed that perfect photo, as Mt Fuji is often shrouded in clouds and quite elusive!
+Fuji likes to hide!The best time of day to take a photo is in the very early morning when cloud cover is much less!
+Sometimes, sunset provides a clear view too.